 "4.
-Resolved-That this Conference, through its Executive Committee, appoint a committee of seven, whose duty it shall be to labour for the evangelisation of the aboriginal and alien races in Australasia, and for and alien races in Anstralasia, and for the encouragement of young men and women to prepare to labour among these people, and in other missionary work.
+Resolved-That this Conference, through its Executive Committee, appoint a committee of seven, whose duty it shall be to labour for the evangelisation of the aboriginal and alien races in Australasia, and for the encouragement of young men and women to prepare to labour among these people, and in other missionary work.

-"In harmony with this resolution, the following persons were appointed as the committee :-S. N. Haskell, A. T. Robinson, A. G. Daniells, E. W. Farnsworth, W. C. White, W. D. Salisbury, and E. R. Palmer.
+"In harmony with this resolution, the following persons were appointed as the committee:-S. N. Haskell, A. T. Robinson, A. G. Daniells, E. W. Farnsworth, W. C. White, W. D. Salisbury, and E. R. Palmer.